artanderson/luafilter/expressions.md

 title: Understanding Expressions in Aerospike
 ---

-# Understanding Expressions in Aerospike Test
+# Understanding Expressions in Aerospike

 This notebook describes how expressions work in Aerospike: how they are formed, their syntax, benefits, and how they are used in filters and